mdn/content/files/en-us/web/api/url/origin/index.md

 The exact structure varies depending on the type of URL:

-- For `http` or `https` URLs, the scheme followed by `'://'`, followed by the domain, followed by `':'`, followed by the port (if explicitly specified, unless it is the default port - `80` and `443` respectively).
+- For URL using the `http:` or `https:` schemes, the scheme followed by `//`, followed by the domain, followed by `:`, followed by the port (the default port, `80` and `443` respectively, if explicitly specified).
-- For `file:` URLs, the value is browser dependent.
+- For URL using `file:` scheme, the value is browser dependent.
-- For `blob:` URLs, the origin of the URL following `blob:` will be used.
-For example, `"blob:https://mozilla.org"` will be returned as `"https://mozilla.org"`.
+- For URL using the `blob:` scheme, the origin of the URL following `blob:`.
+For example, `blob:https://mozilla.org` will have `https://mozilla.org`.

 ## Value